Topological models of arithmetic: Abstract

 \section{Abstract}

-Ali Enayat had asked whether there is a nonstandard model of Peano arithmetic (PA) that can be represented as $\<\Q,\oplus,\otimes>$, where $\oplus$ and $\otimes$ are continuous functions on the rationals $\Q$.
+Ali Enayat had asked whether there is a model of PA (Peano Arithmetic) that can be represented as $\<\Q,\oplus,\otimes>$, where $\oplus$ and $\otimes$ are continuous functions on the rationals $\Q$.
 We prove, affirmatively, that indeed every countable model of \PA\ has such a continuous presentation on the rationals.
 More generally, we investigate the topological spaces that arise as such topological models of arithmetic.
-The reals $\R$, the reals in any finite dimension $\R^n$, the long line and the Cantor space do not, and neither does any Suslin line; many other spaces do; the status of the Baire space is open.
+Finite dimensional Euclidean spaces $\R^n$, and compact Hausdorff spaces do not, and neither does any Suslin line; many other spaces do.
+The status of the space of irrationals remains open.